Jump to:Page Content

 September Hargrove interned with the New Orleans Mayor’s Office.
 She worked directly with Aimee Quirk, Advisor to the Mayor on Economic Development, and Norman Roussell, Director of Supplier Diversity, implementing the recommendations from her Policy Analysis Exercise (PAE) to increase the number of women- and minority-owned business awarded city contracts.
 Specifically, September assisted in the development of policies and procedures to build the capacity of the Office of Supplier Diversity and coordinate a citywide forum under the theme of the role of women in re-building New Orleans to identify opportunities for women-owned businesses in city contracting.

 White House Domestic Policy Council | Washington, DC

-Laura Merritt was selected to serve as a White House Intern in the Office of the Domestic Policy Council (DPC) this summer.
-As an intern, she will coordinate with DPC agencies.
+Laura Merritt was selected to serve as a White House Intern in the Office of the Domestic Policy Council (DPC).
+As an intern, she coordinated with DPC agencies.
 The DPC includes all domestic policy areas, such as healthcare, immigration, education, and criminal justice.
-Laura will act as an aide in overseeing the development and implementation of President Obama’s domestic policy agenda.
-Beyond a more traditional internship experience, the White House provides interns with a speakers series, weekly events, a summer-long service project and leadership training activities.
+Laura acted as an aide in overseeing the development and implementation of President Obama’s domestic policy agenda.
+Beyond a more traditional internship experience, the White House provided interns with a speakers series, weekly events, a summer-long service project, and leadership training activities.